finos/common-domain-model/docs/working-groups.md

 ## Roles

 1.1.
 Maintainer.
 “Maintainers” are responsible for organizing activities around developing, maintaining, and updating the specification(s) developed by the Working Group.
 Maintainers are also responsible for determining consensus, coordinating appeals and documenting evidence of consensus.
 Each Working Group will designate one or more Maintainers for that Working Group.
 A Working Group may select a new or additional Maintainer(s) upon Approval of the Working Group Participants.
+Information about appointment of a CDM Maintainer can be found [here](appointment-of-maintaners.md)

 1.2.
 Editor.
 “Editors” help to alleviate the workload of maintainers, key contributors are granted Editor status.
 As Editors, they have the authority to label Pull Requests and issues.
 Presently, individuals from TradeHeader, Fragmos Chain, and FT Advisory hold Editor status.
 If you are affiliated with these organizations and are not yet designated as an Editor, please reach out to the CDM maintainers via email.
 If you belong to a different organization and wish to become a contributor, you can submit a proposal to the maintainers outlining your request for Editor status.
 Upon review, further steps will be communicated to facilitate your inclusion as an Editor.